epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **FIFO**: First-In-First-out, an implementation of a queue.

-- **Fork**: A GitHub fork is a copy of a repository that sits in your account rather than the account from which you forked the data.
+- **Fork**: A GitHub fork is a copy of a repository sitting in your account rather than the account from which you forked the data.

 - **Forth**: A stack-based programming language.